 Most patients manage their asthma by following guidance from physicians based on a stepwise approach to treatment as recommended by the British Thoracic Society (BTS) and the Scottish Intercollegiate Guideline Network (SIGN) [6].
 The BTS/SIGN treatment approach is very similar to the stepwise approach recommended by the Global Initiative for Asthma (GINA) [7].
 Patients should start treatment at the step most appropriate to the initial severity of their disease and maintain asthma control by stepping up treatment when control is poor and stepping down when control is good as necessary.

 Eosinophilic asthma is a phenotype of severe asthma that is associated with elevated levels of eosinophils (a type of white blood cell) in tissues and sputum.
 Eosinophils play a role in airway inflammation, and increased concentrations of eosinophils (referred to as eosinophilia) are associated with increased frequency of exacerbations and poor disease control [8].
 Patients who have asthma with elevated blood eosinophils inadequately controlled by inhaled corticosteroids are classified as having severe asthma, managed according to Step 4 or Step 5 of the BTS/SIGN and GINA treatment pathways.
 The current guidelines indicate that people having high-dose therapies, or continuous or frequent use of oral steroids, should be referred for specialist care.
 For the majority of patients whose asthma is not controlled at Steps 4 and 5, the treatment options are limited and consist currently of further increasing the dose of inhaled corticosteroids (ICS) or adding oral corticosteroids (OCS).
 Long-term use of ICS is associated with well-known adverse effects, including, among others, reduced bone mineral density [6] and diminished corticosteroid sensitivity [9].
 Best standard of care (BSC) is high dose ICS in combination with other controlled medications, with or without OCS.
-BSC relies on the use of a Personal Asthma Action Plan, the avoidance of environmental/dietary triggers and the use of recommended medications
+BSC relies on the use of a Personal Asthma Action Plan, the avoidance of environmental/dietary triggers and the use of recommended medications.

 Despite best therapeutic attempts, for a small subgroup of around 5-10% of patients with eosinophilic asthma, the disease remains inadequately controlled at Steps 4 and 5.
 A small proportion of these patients who also have severe persistent IgE-mediated asthma may be eligible for treatment with omalizumab.